couchbaselabs/dcp-documentation/upr_design_spec.md

 Values that are assigned to the bucket/partition hashtable are immutable and ref counted.
 The hash table record itself is not immutable and can be assigned a new immutable values.

-When the value is retrieved from the hashtable, the hash table record is locked, and the value the ref count is incremented, and then the record is unlocked.
+When the value is retrieved from the hashtable, the hash table record is locked, and the value ref count is incremented, and then the record is unlocked.
 When the value is no longer referenced by the hash table, write queue or any other process/thread in the server, it is automatically freed as it's ref count falls to zero.

 ### Failover Log